Franz Conrad Linck

-Franz Conrad Linck was born in Speyer in 1730 son of the artist, Johann Georg Linck.
-He acquired initial sculptural skills from his father and, in later years here, benefited from training as a sculptor, which he continued in Würzburg and, from 1753, at the Royal Imperial Court Academy in Vienna.
-Three years later, Linck moved to Berlin to complete his studies with Georg Franz Ebenhecht.
-At the start of the Seven Years' War in 1756, he returned to Speyer and started to work at his father's workshop.
-From 1762 to 1766, he was employed as a model-maker at the porcelain factory in Frankenthal, which during the reign of Elector Carl Theodor of the Palatinate – the successor of Max III Joseph – was placed under the supervision of Porzellan Manufaktur Nymphenburg.
-Even after he left, Franz Conrad Linck continued to regularly supply models.
+Franz Conrad Linck was born in Speyer in 1730.
+He acquired his first sculptural skills from his father and in later years enjoyed a solid education as a sculptor here, which he deepened in Würzburg and from 1753 at the Imperial and Royal Court Academy in Vienna.
+After three years Linck moved to Berlin to complete his studies with Georg Franz Ebenhecht.
+With the outbreak of the Seven Years' War in 1756, he returned to Speyer and began working in his father's workshop.
+From 1762 to 1766, he worked as a modeller at the porcelain manufactory in Frankenthal, which was subordinated to Porzellan Manufaktur Nymphenburg during the reign of Elector Carl Theodor von der Pfalz - the successor to Max III Joseph.